-Benchmark 7 Foci for reflection Response relative weighting of units, modules or made available to the above elements of the programme in respect of students, including details benchmark? assessment overall; of assessment and • Timely formative assessment on their associated criteria?
-Are there gaps academic performance to provide a basis 2) How will information on that need for individual constructive feedback and academic consideration? guidance, and to illustrate the awarding performance/feedback be institution's expectations for summative communicated in a timely assessment. way?
+Benchmark 7 Foci for reflection Response Timely formative assessment on their academic performance to provide a basis for individual constructive feedback and guidance, and to illustrate the awarding institution's expectations for summative assessment. of assessment and associated criteria?
+2) How will information on academic performance/feedback be communicated in a timely way?
 3) What opportunities for formative and informal feedback will be included?
+Are there gaps that need consideration?